Aman-zishan/DocScanner/README.md

 :bird: Flutter App to scan document and share as pdf.

-Please do check the [releases](https://github.com/Aman-zishan/DocScanner/releases) for the soure code along with APK version.
+Please do check the [releases](https://github.com/Aman-zishan/DocScanner/releases) for the source code along with APK version.